JurassicJaw/Rectangle-The-Eternal-Escape/README.md

 # Rectangle-The-Eternal-Escape

-Project for 12CDT - Rectangle: The Eternal Escape.
+This is a project for 12CDT - Rectangle: The Eternal Escape.